 Never before had a health practitioner taken me so seriously nor treated me so effectively.
 I've been seeing a homeopath ever since.

 So when I decided I needed a change from years in the public sector there was only one thing to do!
-I studied for 4 years at the Centre for Homeopathic Education in London and now work for myself from home in Aviemore.
+I studied for 4 years at the Centre for Homeopathic Education in London and since graduating in 2010 have practised from home in Aviemore.

 In my spare time I explore the wild places of the beautiful Cairngorms National Park, take photographs and walk our dog Pollaidh.
 I spend a lot of time in the mountains summer and winter and am learning how to ski.
 I've twice completed the Loch Ness Marathon and I continue my commitment to environmental issues, grow vegetables and watch Scotland play rugby, at least one of which is a regular disappointment